- What is dog sitting?

 What is dog boarding?

 Dog boarding is a popular choice for dogs who aren’t joining their owners on holiday.
 Licensed kennels have to adhere to various hygiene and safety regulations, and should be clean and comfortable with knowledgeable and caring staff.
 However, all kennels are different, so why not visit a few before you choose?
-Check that their licence is displayed, chat with the staff, decide if your dog or puppy will be happy there, and get booking – the best kennels often get filled well in advance, especially over busy holidays!
+Check that their licence is displayed, chat with the staff, decide if your dog or puppy will be happy there, and get a booking – the best kennels often get filled well in advance, especially over busy holidays!
 Check their admission policies, make sure your dog or puppy is fully vaccinated, and you’re ready to go, safe in the knowledge that your friend is being well looked after.

 Dog boarding prices

 When it comes to dog boarding prices, this can vary greatly depending on your country and the facility you choose.
 Some may also factor in the size of your dog, so bear this in mind as if you have a larger breed, it may be more expensive.

 A puppy needs a lot of attention when they first come home.
 Like newborn babies, they have to be taught what is acceptable and what is not, they have to be taken care of and they need not feel alone.
 Puppies sleep a lot, but the hours that they are awake are dispersed throughout the day, and are crucial periods for their learning.

 Here are a few ways to manage bringing a puppy home, if you have a full-time job.

 Do your research on puppy sitters and daycare services